PhD in Chemical Engineering

-Current position: Assistant Professor of Chemical Engineering at Rose-Hulman Institute of Technology, USA
+Current position: Assistant Professor of Chemical Engineering at Rose-Hulman Institute of Technology, United States of America

 CV as submitted for the Green Talents award 2014: